Caitlin talks epilepsy, EDS, and life with chronic pain.

-Caitlin: So like that’s why I just, everything kind of turned at 13.
+Caitlin: So that’s why everything kind of turned at 13.

-Brianne: Yeah, and like with, if you’re in the hospital for a week after what is usually like a kind of unremarkable surgery, that by itself is like, something is happening here.
+Brianne: Yeah, and if you’re in the hospital for a week after what is usually a unremarkable surgery, that by itself is like, something is happening here.

 Caitlin: Yeah, pretty much.
-It started at the whole cardiac beads and all that kind of stuff going on, and from there it just kept getting weirder where I eventually did an MRI of my brain, what they then thought was just a pituitary hyperplasia, which would mean that my two, Terry’s too enlarged.
-That was a budding my optic high ASM, which is a fun way of saying it’s kind of nudging the blood vessels in my eyes.
+It started the whole cardiac peds and all that kind of stuff going on, and from there it just kept getting weirder.
+I eventually did an MRI of my brain.
+What they then thought was just a pituitary hyperplasia, which would mean that my pituitary was too enlarged, that it was abutting my optic chiasm, which is a fun way of saying it’s kind of nudging the blood vessels in my eyes.

 Brianne: Yeah.
-Manage the symptoms rather than do this in face of thing that will have its own side effects, obviously.
+Manage the symptoms rather than do this invasive thing that will have its own side effects, obviously.
 Yeah.
 So many questions like that.

-Caitlin: pretty much, yeah.
-And then, um, first year of high school, cause the TNA was in middle school.
-Um, eighth grade for at least the U S um, first year of high school when I was about 14, 15, that’s when it got really bad.
-Um, I maybe made it 20 days of school that year.
-Um.
-And it was one where we didn’t, couldn’t figure out what was happening.
-I kept blacking out and I was having all these neurological issues and we started going to so many different specialists, like easily, I had two or three doctor appointments every single week and just no one knew what was happening.
-I was having, um, like a drop of my right arm where I’ll send no kind of blackout and they’re thinking seizures, but.
-On an EEG, they couldn’t find anything, and it just kind of kept going like that.
-And I would get so tired, I’d be slipping for easily 20 hours after like out.
-And so I was just completely debilitated
+Caitlin: Pretty much, yeah.
+And then, first year of high school, because the TNA was in middle school, eighth grade, in the US… first year of high school, when I was about 14 or 15, that’s when it got really bad.
+I maybe made it 20 days of school that year.
+And it was one where we couldn’t figure out what was happening.
+I kept blacking out, and I was having all these neurological issues.
+And we started going to so many different specialists, like easily I had two or three doctor appointments every single week and just no one knew what was happening.
+I was having like a drop of my right arm where all of the sudden I would kind of blackout, and they’re thinking seizures, but on an EEG, they couldn’t find anything.
+And it just kind of kept going like that.
+And I would get so tired, I’d be sleeping for easily 20 hours after a blackout.
+And so I was just completely debilitated.

-Brianne: I just want to say, I mean like 20 days of school is significant.
-Given that, I guess, I don’t know how many normal school days there are, but like at least nine months where there’s at least what, four to at least 20 days a month.
-So that’s
+Brianne: 20 days of school is significant.
+I don’t know how many normal school days there are, but at least nine months where there’s at least 20 days a month.
+So that’s…